edenai/edenai-apis/CONTRIBUTE.md

             return {"original_response": response, "standardized_response": standardized}

--   An output directory containing one directory by feature, each feature directory will contain output json files representing original response returned by provider for a subfeature
+-   An output directory containing one directory by feature, each feature directory will contain output json files representing original response returned by provider for a subfeature.
+This output directory and it's subdirectories or files can be automatically created when calling the generate output pytest function.
+Please refer to [this section](#tests)

 <a id="org97d5614"></a>